bcoe/node-mocha-skeleton/README.md

 * __[mocha](https://github.com/visionmedia/mocha)__ mocha is a light-weight testing framework for JavaScript.
 It provides both BDD and TDD interfaces, allowing you to choose whichever you feel more comfortable with.
 * __[underscore](https://github.com/documentcloud/underscore)__ underscore provides functional programming constructs: map, reduce, extend, etc. It really helps to cleanup the logic surrounding array and object manipulation my applications.
 * __[optimist](https://github.com/substack/node-optimist)__ optimst is a simple, powerful, command-line-argument parser.
+* __[sinon](https://github.com/cjohansen/Sinon.JS)__ sinon sinon is a stand-alone testing framework.
+I use it specifically for its stubbing functionality.

 Bootstrapping Your First Project with NMS
 -----------------------------------------